cidgoh/VIRUS-MVP/README.md

 [upload_btn]: screenshots/upload_btn.png
 [3]: test_data/

-_You must have Nextflow installed to upload files._
+_You must have Nextflow and Conda installed to upload files._

+_Your first upload will take a while.
+Subsequent uploads will be faster._

 #### Downloading data